 With one quick search you’ll be able to find the right podcast for you.
 Whether you’re interested in interviews with some of the biggest industry juggernauts or an analysis of something more technical use Apple podcasts or Spotify to find the right one for you.

 If you’re a Film and VFX student, why not try a week in film tech by Rekke or The Access: VFX Podcast.
 If you’re a Sound Engineering student, you could try the UBK Happy Funtime Hour.
-Take time to explore and find one that interests you.
+Computer Games Technology students will enjoy listening to and learning from TechStuff.
+Take time to explore and find one that interests you!

 Also, Audible is offering a 30 day free trial for students so why not make the most of this by finding an autobiography of someone whose career you admire, or perhaps something more technical.

 LinkedIn is a global social media app that is used for professional networking with a plethora of employers from all different sectors and organisations.
 If you haven’t already, we recommend building a LinkedIn profile.

 You’ve probably heard of the importance of networking, especially when you’re new in the industry.
 Luckily, LinkedIn makes networking easy.
 Spending some time to work on your profile and CV will help you become more visible and build contacts.
 Connect with your peers and be one of the first to find out about new job opportunities and industry insights.

 Turn browsing social media into a learning tool!
 If you’re not already, make sure you’re following relevant BCU pages, and some of the industry giants in your field.
 Here's some examples of accounts you can follow.

 You can also join the following Facebook groups: Sound Engineering and Production, Music Technology @ BCU, BCU Film.